yenbuilds/my-operating-principles/yenbuilds-inspirational-intp.md

 - Emotional overload from infinite options

 ### **ISTJ / ISFJ**
-Highly reliably AI users, but typically focused on:
+Highly reliably AI users, but typically already effective and use AI to:
 - Reliable and responsible improvements
 - Making Established workflows even better.